lucaslorentz/caddy-docker-proxy/README.md

 Caddy will use service DNS name as target or all service tasks IPs, depending on configuration **proxy-service-tasks**.

 ### Containers
 To proxy containers, labels should be defined at container level.
-In a docker-compose file, labels should be _outside_ `deploy`, like:
+In a docker compose file, labels should be _outside_ `deploy`, like:
 ```yml
 services:
   foo: